redfern314/southwest-search/README.md

 ## Description
 This script is a rudimentary search engine for Southwest Airlines flights.
 I created it because I love flying Southwest SO MUCH, but the search functionality on their website is incredibly painful when you have flexible airports or flexible dates.
 Flying anywhere with more than 1 or 2 variables is a nightmare - you have to open multiple browser windows to southwest.com for each possible combination.

 Give southwest.py a list of airports you're able to fly out of and into, a list of dates you can fly, and what you want to optimize for (cost, time, number of stops).
 It'll return all possible flights sorted by your chosen criteria!
-Maybe you want to fly from any of the 3 SF-area airports to any of the 3 NY-area airports anytime during the week of Thanksgiving, for example.
+Maybe you want to fly from any of the 3 SF-area airports to any of the 3 NYC-area airports anytime during the week of Thanksgiving, for example.
 And you want to do it cheaply.
-See the end of this readme for examples on how you could do that.
+You can search for all of those parameters and get the results compiled into one list.

 ### Mission: Don't Anger Southwest
 My goal here is to make it easier for you (and me) to fly Southwest without angering the Southwest Powers-That-Be.
 Southwest has previously taken down tools in this vein to protect their business model, which I respect and am trying not to disrupt.
 To that end: